leeper/legexpcourse/index.md

  - **Suggested**: Esterling, Neblo, Lazer (2011) - "Means, Motive, And Opportunity In Becoming Informed About Politics"
  - **Suggested**: Butler, Nickerson (2011) - "Can Learning Constituency Opinion Affect How Legislators Vote?
 Results from a Field Experiment"

-Experiments *not* orchestrated by researchers:
+Field/quasi-experiments *not* orchestrated by researchers:

  - **Suggested**: Cirone, van Coppenolle (2017) - "Cabinets, Committees and Careers: A Natural Experiment in 19th Century France"
  - **Suggested**: Broockman, Butler (2015) - "Do Better Committee Assignments Meaningfully Benefit Legislators?
 Evidence from a Randomized Experiment in the Arkansas State Legislature"